 - Meerkats have an extremely sharp sense of smell.

-- They are able to find underground prey through their sense of smell.
+- They can find underground prey through their sense of smell.

 - When they smell the prey, they quickly dig the ground and eat hidden prey.